WisdomFunnyBones/codingexercise_nc/README.md

 ## Exercise
-1. There are two unit tests and two narrow integration tests.
+1. [DONE]There are two unit tests and two narrow integration tests.
    One of each passes and one of each fails.
 Update the project to ensure the endpoint properly adds two integers.
-2. Create a new endpoint `/math/subtract` that expects two integer parameters and subtracts the second from the first.
+2. [DONE]Create a new endpoint `/math/subtract` that expects two integer parameters and subtracts the second from the first.
-3. Create unit and narrow integration tests to verify endpoint.
+3. [DONE]Create unit and narrow integration tests to verify endpoint.
-4. Update both endpoints to handle integer overflow by returning an error with a message.
+4. [DONE]Update both endpoints to handle integer overflow by returning an error with a message.